 Who's Who from Elderwise

 Janet Salsbury discovered her love of working with seniors while getting her Masters of Social Work at UW.
 Her first job in social work was discharge planning at a skilled nursing facility.
 She then worked with low-income seniors in independent living and as a contract social worker with a local senior village.
 Prior to geriatric and medical social work, Janet dabbled in residential landscape design after graduating from the UW Dept of Landscape Architecture.
-She is thrilled to be a part of the Elderwise and UW Memory Hub community that supports people with dementia and their families and friends.
+She is thrilled to be a part of the Elderwise and Memory Hub community that supports people with dementia and their families and friends.

 Full Life Care is a not-for-profit organization dedicated to improving the lives of people with chronic illness and disabilities and supporting caregivers.
 Since the 1970s, they have helped thousands of individuals preserve their dignity, maintain their independence, and stay engaged in the community.
 They are a multifaceted organization with a range of programs throughout the Puget Sound, from homecare to adult day health services.
 At the Memory Hub, Full Life Care provides dementia caregiver education, offering their evidence-based STAR-Full Life course.
 Visit: Dementia Training for Family Caregivers

-Who's Who from Fill Life Care
+Who's Who from Full Life Care

 Rena Ferretti is the Director of Community Programs at Full Life Care and enjoys bringing people together to make the world a better place.
 She has worked in the dementia community as a support group facilitator for over a decade and holds dear the relationships that have developed over that time.
 In her spare time, she enjoys gardening and fly fishing.